GHOST-Aram/e-commerce-api/README.md

 npm run carts
 ```

 To run any one of the apps, replace `carts` with the target app name.
-For example, the `products` products microservice can be run in development mode using the command below.
+We can use the following command to run the `products` app in development mode.

 ```
 npm run products